Could Your Child Benefit From a Behavioural Psychologist?

 Child psychology differs from mainstream psychology because it accounts for the mental development of children at each age.
 Child behavioural psychologists are essential because children with emotional, mental and/or behavioural disorders usually require different treatment from adults.

 Child behavioural psychologists can treat an array of mental health problems ranging from anger management issues to attention deficit hyperactivity disorder (ADHD).
-They can offer therapy to children and their families.
+They can offer behavioural psychology solutions and provide counselling to children and their families.

 Factors to Consider Before Sending Your Child to a Behavioural Psychologist